pop-ecx/sigma_picker.nvim/README.md

 ## :star: Requirements
 - telescope.nvim
-- sigmac installed in your path
+- sigma-cli installed in your path.

 ## :zap: Installation
 Using lazy for example: